svichare/AAppFrontend/README.md

-# Getting Started with Always-around.me
+# Getting Started with Always-Around.me

-This project implements the frontend for Always-around.me
+This project implements the frontend for Always-Around.me

 ## Available Scripts